Dean Smith Profile

 |Birthplace||West Bromwich, England|

-He has managed in the top three divisions of English soccer with Walsall, Brentford and Aston Villa.
+Dean Smith has managed in the top three divisions of English soccer with Walsall, Brentford, Aston Villa and now Norwich City.
 Smith has won three Manager of the Month awards, one with Walsall and two with Villa.

 Smith's playing career began at Walsall in 1989, but his first season was not a success as they were relegated to the Fourth Division.
 The defender ended up spending five seasons with the Saddlers, during which the side flirted with promotion but never achieved this goal.
 After the 1993/94 campaign, Smith was on the move, having played 166 times and scoring twice.